22 Best Mystery Books You Won’t Be Able to Put Down

 13. The Secret History by Donna Tartt

 Like a lot of mystery books, Donna Tartt’s 1992 novel opens with a murder.
 Unlike most mystery books, the question isn’t who but why.
 College student Richard narrates this tale of his arresting professor, the misfits he calls friends, and the murder they commit because—well, you’ll have to read to find out.
 Tartt won a Pulitzer Prize in fiction for The Goldfinch, and her enormous talent is on display in this, her gorgeous and suspenseful first novel.
+Need some new suggestions?
+Pull out your favorite tweed jacket and cozy up in your reading chair with one of these unputdownable dark academia books.

 14. And Then There Were None by Agatha Christie